This Is How Many People Die From the Flu Each Year, According to the CDC

 RELATED: Why Do Some People Die From the Flu?

 When Health interviewed Dr. Adalja, there were only 13 confirmed cases of the new coronavirus in the US, according to the CDC.
-In a matter of weeks, COVID-19 has reached pandemic status, sickening staggering numbers of people around the globe and spreading to every state in the US.
+In a matter of weeks, COVID-19 reached pandemic status, sickening staggering numbers of people around the globe and spreading to every state in the US.
+More than 32 million people around the world have contracted COVID-19, and 977,000 have died, according to Johns Hopkins University's real-time tracker.
+In the US, nearly 7 million cases have been confirmed, and 202,000 people have died.

 So how do the flu and coronavirus compare?
-Just a few weeks ago, the flu appeared to be the more menacing concern.
+Initially, the flu appeared to be the more menacing concern.
 The death rate from influenza is generally just a fraction of 1%.

 How things have changed.